2006 United States Senate election in Washington: Background

 The filing deadline was July 28, 2006, with the primary held September 19, 2006.
 Cantwell consistently led in polling throughout the race, although political analysts saw her as vulnerable this election cycle due to her extremely narrow win in 2000 and discontent among progressive voters.
 In November, the National Journal ranked Cantwell's seat as number 13 of the top 20 races to watch based on the likelihood of switching party control, and the third-highest Democratic seat likely to flip.
 However, in an election marked by discontent over the Republican leadership in D.C., Cantwell easily won by a 17% margin of victory.

 Statewide politics in Washington have been dominated by the Democratic Party for many years.
-The governor, lieutenant governor, treasurer, state auditor, and insurance commissioner are Democrats, while only secretary of state, attorney general, and commissioner of public lands are Republican.
-Of the nine representatives Washington sends to the House of Representatives, six are Democrats.
+The governor, lieutenant governor, state treasurer, state auditor, and insurance commissioner were Democrats, while only the secretary of state, attorney general, and commissioner of public lands were Republicans.
+Of the nine representatives Washington sent to the U.S. House of Representatives, six were Democrats.
 Democrat Patty Murray is the state's senior senator.
 Cantwell won her initial election to the Senate in 2000 over Slade Gorton by 2,229 votes.
 Due to the closeness of that race, and the close gubernatorial contest between Democrat Christine Gregoire and Republican Dino Rossi in November 2004, many Republicans believed they had a strong chance of capturing Cantwell's seat in 2006.